-This scenario draws attention to a very fragile human condition that is called *social vulnerability, but is daily ignored and neglected by neighbors and the public power.
+This scenario draws attention to a very fragile human condition that is called *social vulnerability but is daily ignored and neglected by neighbors and public power.

 When I cover these (original) photographs with digital painting, I intend to conceptually "discover" and reveal something opposite caused by their current status.
 In this way, I seek through these sculptures to reveal perhaps the greatest human essence these individuals have lost over time in society - representativeness and personal identity.

-[ Identity is something that define us, give us directions and value and takes years to form ]
+[ Identity is something that defines us, give us directions and value and takes years to form ]